Automate actions with rules

 All Front plans can create rules using our rule library templates.

-Custom rules are available on the Prime plan or above, as well as advanced rule triggers and actions, SLA rules, and load-balancing rules.
-Company rules are available only on the Enterprise plan.
+Custom rules are available on the Growth plan or above, as well as advanced rule triggers and actions, SLA rules, and load-balancing rules.
+Company rules are available only on the Scale plan.
 Some legacy plans with different names may also have these features.

 Hi Alfonsus Wibowo , apologies for not seeing your comment sooner!
 The default behavior for when conversations get moved is to unassign.
 We can help you come up with alternative workflows and rule ideas once we understand more about your specific use case, so feel free to email us at email@example.com!